 The School of Sociology, Politics and International Studies is an interdisciplinary scholarly environment producing leading research which is international in its focus and relevant to the changing circumstances of our increasingly interconnected world.
 We are committed to rigorous conceptual and empirical research that is politically and socially relevant and problem oriented.
 We aim to advance theory, knowledge and methods at the interface between the disciplines of sociology, politics and international relations.
 The questions addressed recognise that political structures are related in complex ways to the social conditions that underlie them, and equally, that social conditions are affected in complex ways by political structures.
 Our aim is not just to monitor the global condition but to contribute to advancing ways that might improve it.

-Our research activity is guided by a focus on key themes: International Relations, Global Development and Security; Ethnicity and Migration; Europe and Europeanization; and Culture, Politics, and Society.
+Our research activity is guided by a focus on key themes: Critical security; Ethnicity, migration and citizenship; Europe and Europeanization; Political and social inequalities; Social, cultural and political theory; and South and East Asia.
 Research in the School covers important questions around the impact of globalization and it consequences for the contemporary social and political world.
 Topics addressed are the changing patterns of ethnicity, migration and religion, the dynamics of security and insecurity, the structural patterns of global poverty and disadvantage, the evolving international balances and imbalances of state power, Europeanization, and the contemporary transformations of gender, class and family.
 We study these research fields in their domestic, international and global contexts, and with reference to the experiences of Western and non-Western societies.

 Some research themes host research infrastructures, including centres, networks, seminar series, workshops and reading groups.
 In addition, each of the themes is divided into two sub-themes.